Human height: Determinants of growth

-Humans grow fastest (other than in the womb) as infants and toddlers, rapidly declining from a maximum at birth to roughly age 2, tapering to a slowly declining rate, and then, during the pubertal growth spurt (with an average girl starting her puberty and pubertal growth spurt at 10 years and an average boy starting his puberty and pubertal growth spurt at 12 years), a rapid rise to a second maximum (at around 11–12 years for an average female, and 13–14 years for an average male), followed by a steady decline to zero.
-The average female growth speed trails off to zero at about 15 or 16 years, whereas the average male curve continues for approximately 3 more years, going to zero at about 18–19.
+Humans grow fastest (other than in the womb) as infants and toddlers, rapidly declining from a maximum at birth to roughly age 2, tapering to a slowly declining rate, and then, during the pubertal growth spurt (with an average girl starting her puberty and pubertal growth spurt at 10 years and an average boy starting his puberty and pubertal growth spurt at 12 years), a rapid rise to a second maximum (at around 11−12 years for an average female, and 13−14 years for an average male), followed by a steady decline to zero.
+The average female growth speed trails off to zero at about 15 or 16 years, whereas the average male curve continues for approximately 3 more years, going to zero at about 18−19, although there is limited research to suggest minor height growth after the age of 19 in males.
 These are also critical periods where stressors such as malnutrition (or even severe child neglect) have the greatest effect.

 Moreover, the health of a mother throughout her life, especially during her critical period and pregnancy, has a role.
 A healthier child and adult develops a body that is better able to provide optimal prenatal conditions.
 The pregnant mother's health is essential for herself but also the fetus as gestation is itself a critical period for an embryo/fetus, though some problems affecting height during this period are resolved by catch-up growth assuming childhood conditions are good.
-Thus, there is a cumulative generation effect such that nutrition and health over generations influence the height of descendants to vary degrees.
+Thus, there is a cumulative generation effect such that nutrition and health over generations influence the height of descendants to varying degrees.

 The age of the mother also has some influence on her child's height.
 Studies in modern times have observed a gradual increase in height with maternal age, though these early studies suggest that trend is due to various socio-economic situations that select certain demographics as being more likely to have a first birth early in the mother's life.
 These same studies show that children born to a young mother are more likely to have below-average educational and behavioural development, again suggesting an ultimate cause of resources and family status rather than a purely biological explanation.

-It has been observed that first-born males are shorter than later-born males.

-However, more recently the reverse observation was made.
-The study authors suggest that the cause may be socio-economic in nature.
+In 1988, it was observed that first-born males were shorter than later-born males.
+However, in 2013, the reverse observation was made.
+The study authors suggest that the cause may be socioeconomic in nature.